jameswhitney/Simple_Cypher/README.md

 # Simple_Cypher
+## Simple Encryption using a Ceaser Cypher
-This script will encrypt then decrypt a string using a Ceaser Cypher.
+The Simple_Cypher_Encrypt.py file contains functions that encrpyt and decrypt a string message using a Ceaser Cypher.